hanchaoqun/qpatch/README.md

 2. Download the code from **[https://github.com/hanchaoqun/distorm64](https://github.com/hanchaoqun/distorm64)** to the "distorm64-v1.7.30" directory.
 3. Download the code from **[https://github.com/hanchaoqun/hashmap.c](https://github.com/hanchaoqun/hashmap.c)** to the "hashmap.c" directory.
 4. Run build.sh to compile.
-5. Two files, qpatch.bin and qpatch.so, are generated.
+5. Two files for qpatch: qpatch.bin and qpatch.so, are generated.
-6. See the usage instructions of qpatch.bin for details.
+6. One file for gotrace: gotrace.bin is generated.

 ## qpatch: 对LINUX下的用户态进程进行热补丁。